Romson-Niega/romson-niega/README.md

 •	Managed and secured LA County’s perimeter firewalls, safeguarding sensitive data across DMZ and internal networks.
 Configured firewall rules, routes, and S2S VPN connections, maintaining optimal network security and performance.

-•	Developed and implemented security policies using Palo Alto’s Panorama, Cisco’s FMC, and ASA to regulate traffic between security zones, enhancing network segmentation by 100% and ensuring robust protection.
+•	Developed and implemented security policies using Palo Alto’s Panorama, Cisco’s FTD, and ASA to regulate traffic between security zones, enhancing network segmentation by 100% and ensuring robust protection.

 •	Partnered with the Networking Team to implement static routes, enabling customers to securely access data within ISD data centers.
 Improved customer connectivity by 20% for accessing programs and applications hosted in AWS, GPC, and OCM.